pellierd/pddl4j/README.md

 it.

 ####3.4 How to use the doc ?####
+:

-First, generate the documentation
+First, generate the documentation=:
 > ant doc
-
 
 All the documentation are contained in the doc directory.